- Sophie HOTTAT, Minister Counsellor, Head of Economic Section

 The Economic Department of the Embassy of Belgium in Beijing follows economic relations between Belgium and China closely.
 The department provides governmental bodies in Brussels with accurate, timely and first-handed information and expertise related to economic and financial developments in China.

 In accordance with the Law on Institutional Reforms of 8 August 1988 and the Special Law of 13 July 2001, the three Regions are the competent authorities of import and export policy.
-The economic and commercial attachés of the three regional trade agencies (AWEX, FIT and BIE) in Beijing, Shanghai and Guangzhou advise and support Belgian companies wishing to export to China.
+The economic and commercial attachés of the three regional trade agencies (AWEX, HUB Brussels, and FIT) in Beijing, Shanghai and Guangzhou advise and support Belgian companies wishing to export to China.

 Chinese companies interested in the procurement of goods and services from companies based in the three regions of Belgium (Brussels Capital Region, Flemish Region and Walloon Region) can also contact them with their requests.
 They can give information about partnership and investment opportunities in Belgium.